-Silver&Fit® Healthy Aging and Exercise Program (continued)

-\\ASH Fitness has no affiliations, interest, endorsements, or sponsorships with any of the organizations or clubs.
+Services that are covered for you What you must pay when you get these services Silver&Fit ® Healthy Aging and Exercise Program (continued) ASH Fitness has no affiliations, interest, endorsements, or sponsorships with any of the organizations or clubs.
 Some clubs may require a fee to join.
 Such fees are not part of the Silver&Fit programs and will not be reimbursed by ASH Fitness.
 The Silver&Fit program is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
 Silver&Fit, Silver&Fit Signature Series Classes, Silver&Fit Connected!, and Something for Everyone are trademarks of ASH.
 Limitations, member fees, and restrictions may apply.
 Participating facilities and fitness chains may vary by location and are subject to change.
-Kits and rewards are subject to change
+Kits and rewards are subject to change Referral may be required.
+Please contact plan for details.

-Skilled nursing facility (SNF) care

-(For a definition of "skilled nursing facility care," see Chapter 12 of this document.
-Skilled nursing facilities are sometimes called "SNFs.")

-Covered services include but are not limited to:

-- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services

-Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to get your care from a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.

-- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse is living at the time you leave the hospital

-Minimum of a two (2) days of prior hospitalization to qualify for Skilled Nursing Facility admission.
+Services that are covered for you What you must pay when you get these services Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 12 this document.
+Skilled nursing facilities are sometimes called "S Covered services include but are not limited to: Semiprivate room (or a private room if medically necessal Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therap Drugs administered to you as part of your plan of care (T includes substances that are naturally present in the body as blood clotting factors.)
+Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the for pint of blood that you need - you must either pay the coss the first 3 pints of blood you get in a calendar year or have blood donated by you or someone else.
+All other comport of blood are covered beginning with the first pint used Medical and surgical supplies ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided SNFs py This y, such of ourth sts for ve the nents Fs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+However, under certain conditions listed below, you may be able your care from a facility that isn't a network provider, if the faci accepts our plan's amounts for payment.
+0 A nursing home or continuing care retirement community where you were living right before you went to the hospilong as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave hospital ital (as Minimum of a two (2) days of prior hospitalization to qualify for Skilled Nursing Facility admission.
 Referral and/or authorization may be required.
-Please contact plan for details.
+Please contact p details. olan for